Florence Falls, Litchfield National Park, Northern Territory

 The dry season is also the perfect time to discover why Darwin is gaining a reputation for exciting food.
 From coconut-crusted crocodile tail to cronuts and coffee, it’s all here, waiting to be tasted.
 Try al fresco dining on the Darwin Waterfront, grab a takeaway from the funky food trucks that pop up around the city and foreshore, and take a seat at a city centre Asian restaurant such as Hanuman.
 Whatever you do, don’t neglect to visit a couple of Darwin’s famous markets, which are absolutely buzzing in the dry season.
 Asian street food at Mindil Beach Sunset Market, accompanied by live music and a spectacular sunset, is hard to beat.

 Winter is a sensible time to be silly in the middle of Australia, which is why you’ll find some of the Red Centre’s quirkiest events taking place at this time of year.
 Fancy a day at the races with a difference?
-Go to the Camel Cup (this weekend, 15 July) and enjoy the Sport of Kings, Alice Springs-style.
+Go to the Camel Cup (July) and enjoy the Sport of Kings, Alice Springs-style.
 Want to see a boat race without the tricky water bit?
-Visit the Henley on Todd Regatta (19 August) along the dry bed of the Alice’s Todd River.
-For something a bit more cerebral – and spiritual – visit the Field of Light installation (until March 2018), which illuminates the desert at Uluru.
+Visit the Henley on Todd Regatta (August) along the dry bed of the Alice’s Todd River.
+For something a bit more cerebral – and spiritual – visit the Field of Light installation (until December 2020), which illuminates the desert at Uluru.
 And keep an eye out for the Parrtjima festival, which will light up the MacDonnell Ranges from late September.

 It’s the dry season, so make the most of it by walking, canoeing or joining a boat cruise down incredible Katherine Gorge, in Nitmiluk National Park, a three-hour drive south of Darwin.
 There are actually 13 gorges to explore in Nitmiluk, offering amazing scenery, swimming holes and Aboriginal rock art.
 If you’re really keen, take on the Jatbula Trail, a bushwalk of five to six days, and camp along the way.
 June to September is the best time of year to tackle it.
 While you’re in the area, have a wander around the Outback town of Katherine, and soak in thermal pools at Mataranka and Bitter Springs.
 It is winter, after all.